Flex Loans: Benefits and Drawbacks

 Alternatives to Flex Loans

-• Credit cards: Credit cards are also a form of revolving credit you can draw from on a recurring basis.
-While interest charges for credit cards can be high, they tend to be much lower than flex loans.
+• Credit cards: Like flex loans, credit cards are a form of revolving credit you can draw from on a recurring basis.
+While interest charges for credit cards can be high, they tend to be lower than flex loans.
 Depending on the card, you may also have an annual fee and other fees based on your use of the account.

 • Personal line of credit: If you have healthy credit, a personal line of credit may be a worthy alternative because of its typically lower interest rates.
-You will be subject to a credit check and the application process may take longer compared to a flex loan.
+However, you will be subject to a credit check and the application process may take longer compared to a flex loan.

-• Personal loan with a guarantor: If your income is not keeping you from qualifying for a loan, but you lack a credit history, a guarantor added to the loan agreement might be an option to consider.
+• Personal loan with a guarantor: If you’re unable to qualify for an unsecured personal loan due to a poor or limited credit history, you might consider asking a friend or family member to help you get a guarantor loan.
 A guarantor is legally responsible for the repayment of the loan if the borrower defaults, but has no legal claim to any property the funds were used to purchase.

 The Takeaway